BLACKLISTED? - CLEAR YOUR NAME FROM ITC

 What is being Blacklisted?

 The term blacklisted is used to describe people who have a bad credit profile, otherwise known as a credit record.
 While everyone understands the term `blacklisted` there is actually no `blacklist`.
 The term blacklist is randomly used to declare that one is unable to qualify for credit due to negative 'listings' on your Credit Record.
-These listings are placed on your record by creditors whose accounts you have not paid or by attorneys who have obtained judgments against you.
+These listings are placed on your record by creditors whose accounts you have not paid or by attorneys who are tasked to collect the debt, or the court that granted a judgment/debt review/administration or any credit related order against your name.

 Blacklisted Need a Car?